Mountain-Hydrology-Research-Group/data-analysis/overview/b-project.md

 2. **How does forest regeneration (following harvesting) change summer streamflow, or low flows?** Similar to question 1, again using the HJ Andrews data.
 See [Perry & Jones (2017)](https://doi.org/10.1002/eco.1790) paper on this topic.
 (Ask the instructor for a copy of this paper if you're unable to access it online)

 3. **How does weather vary in a high-elevation valley in Colorado?**  The U.S. Department of Energy and the National Oceanographic and Atmospheric Administration have been measuring a lot in the East River Basin of Colorado, as part of the [SAIL and SPLASH](https://www.arm.gov/news/features/post/81524) campaigns.
 The data is publicly available for both [SAIL](https://adc.arm.gov/discovery/#/results/s:guc/site) and [SPLASH](https://psl.noaa.gov/splash/), and your TA, Danny, can help with questions and processsing code.
-Talk to Jessica and/or Danny if you want to work on a project using these data.
+Talk to the instructor if you want to work on a project using these data.

 4. **How does stream temperature in different months and different streams relate to the onset date of snowmelt runoff (when the streams start rising)?** Elevated stream temperatures can be unhealthy for fish if snow melts earlier (resulting in earlier streamflow).
 You may download time series of discharge and stream temperature [here](https://depts.washington.edu/mtnhydr/Pages/Data/yosemite.shtml) for different streams in Yosemite National Park, California.
 Using a variety of techniques we learned in class, as well as others you may encounter in the literature (use at least three different tests), determine whether stream temperature is significantly changed by streamflow timing.
 What is your confidence in this?
 You may want to consider different months of the year or different times of the day (e.g., daily maximum temperature vs. daily mean), and you may want to compare and contrast streams of different sizes.
 (See this [guide](https://depts.washington.edu/mtnhydr/Pages/Data/yosemite/Lundquist_2016_WRR_SupportingInfo.pdf) to learn more about these sites.
-Also, talk to Jessica if you want more recent data.)
+Also, talk to the instructor if you want more recent data.)

 5. **Does snow accumulation and/or melt change after forest disturbance?
-How?** (Please ask Jessica if you’re interested in this project.)
+How?** (Please ask the instructor if you’re interested in this project.)

 6. **How do temperature and relative humidity vary across San Juan Island?
-Are there potential locations of climate refugia?** (Please ask Jessica if you’re interested in this project.)
+Are there potential locations of climate refugia?** (Please ask the instructor if you’re interested in this project.)

-7. **What controls changes in groundwater across property on the Olympic Peninsula?**  (These data are provided by a CEE alumni family, and Jessica can put you in touch with them if you are interested.)
+7. **What controls changes in groundwater across property on the Olympic Peninsula?**  (These data are provided by a CEE alumni family, and the instructor can put you in touch with them if you are interested.)

 7.  **Choose your own adventure...**